 For maximum flexibility in switching applications, the Ethernet frame parameters (destination address, source address, length/type and optionally FCS) are encoded within the same data stream that the frame payload is transferred on, rather than on separate ports.
 This is illustrated in the timing diagrams.
-The destination address must be supplied with the first byte in lane 0 and etc.

-Similarly, the first byte of the source address must be supplied in lane 2 of the second transfer.
-The length/type field is similarly encoded, with the first byte placed into lane 0.
-The definitions of the abbreviations used in the timing diagrams are described in Table 3-6.
+The destination address must be supplied with the first byte in lane 0.
+Similarly, the first byte of the source address must be supplied directly after the last byte of the DA-for the 64-bit interface this is lane 6 of the first transfer and for the 32-bit interface this is lane 2 of the second transfer.
+The length/type field is similarly encoded.